What is Digital Advertising? Why Do You Need It?

 About 96% of people regularly discuss brands online as part of their social media experience.

-Social media advertising gives you a very direct and measurable way to funnel interested people to your website.
+Publishing digital ads through social media platforms gives you a very direct and measurable way to funnel interested people to your website.

 Social media advertising includes boosting posts and showing display ads on social media.
 Most social media advertising is based on extensive demographic, interests and behavioral data collected by search engines.